-If this is something that you’d like to explore, read on for my favourite mindful journaling prompts for anxiety and when you might find them helpful.
+If this is something that you’d like to explore, read on for my favourite mindful journal prompts for anxiety and when you might find them helpful.

 What Is Mindful Journaling?

-Mindful journaling, like any other mindfulness practice is intended to bring more of your awareness to the present moment.
+Like any other mindfulness practice, mindful journaling is intended to bring more of your awareness to the present moment.
 Simply put, it’s the act of conscious writing.
 It can be particularly helpful for anyone that struggles with meditation because you go to the extra step of taking the thoughts from your mind and making them tangible by writing them down.

 Related Post: How to Live In The Present (4 Simple Mindfulness Tips)